Nkosinathi-Bonga-James-Mncube/AWS_Practice/Elastic_Setup_ec2/README.md

 # Setting Opendistro and Elastic on AWS EC2 instance

  - Created a ansible playbook to setup Elastricsearch, Opendistro and Kibana on AWS EC2 instance
- - Created a inventory file with ec2 ip address with location of ssh key
+ - Created a inventory file with ec2 ip address with location of ssh RSA key(.pem)

 ## Prerequisite
- - Create inventory file with ip-address and location of ssh key
+ - Create inventory file with ip-address and location of ssh RSA key(.pem)
  - Add .pem file to ssh into EC2 instance

 # How it works